 Effective educational assessment is formative.
 An educational psychologist contributes to developing this formative assessment through the authority’s staged assessment process.
 This contribution is based on the analysis of information from a variety of sources over a period of time.
 It necessarily involves parents, carers, teachers, other professionals, and children and young people.
 Assessment directly informs intervention.

 An educational psychologist’s contribution to the assessment process may be direct (observation, consulting with young person) or indirect (analysis of information gathered during consultation with parents and staff).
 Assessment may look at issues of emotional wellbeing and mental health as well as other behavioural and learning difficulties such as ASD, dyslexia or ADHD.
 The approaches used will depend on the questions to be answered and on the context within which the difficulties arise.

 What would be done with the information derived from an assessment?

 Psychological assessment will be taken along with information from other relevant assessors in order to fully plan and implement any constructive intervention strategy.
 This is usually done in the setting of a school review or Team Around the Child meeting (TAC).
 Any information gathered from assessment will be presented in a clear and accessible way usually at a collaborative meeting which will be minuted.

 An intervention is a strategy designed to overcome barriers to learning and teaching.
 Interventions should be evaluated for impact.
 Interventions should be selected on evidence of impact and may include work with individuals or groups.

 What about privacy and access?

 Teachers and others may informally consult an educational psychologist.
-If the educational psychologist becomes directly involved with a child a confidential file is created.
-This is to keep details of review minutes, notes, letters, and reports.
+If the educational psychologist becomes directly involved with a child a confidential file is created with the parent/young person’s permission in line with General Data Protection Regulations (GDPR).
+This file is to keep details of review minutes, notes letters and reports.

 Examples of educational psychologists’ involvement in assessment and intervention: